The unwritten rules of tennis and why postmatch handshakes sometimes go awry at the US Open

 Chris Evert, who won 18 majors in the 1970s and '80s, said: “I never had a bad moment at the net with anyone.”

-That's hardly the case for everyone — as two episodes at the U.S. Open showed.
+That's hardly the case for everyone — as a few episodes at the U.S. Open showed.

 Jelena Ostapenko, the 2017 French Open champion from Latvia, got into a dustup with Taylor Townsend, the No. 1-ranked doubles player from the U.S., after clasping hands following Townsend's victory.

-Instead of going their separate ways, the athletes exchanged words, with Ostapenko pointing a finger at Townsend, who is Black, and calling her “uneducated.”
+Instead of going their separate ways, the athletes exchanged words, with Ostapenko pointing a finger at Townsend, who is Black, and saying she has "no education” — something Ostapenko apologized for Saturday via social media, explaining she meant to accuse Townsend of poor tennis etiquette.
 Ostapenko was upset that Townsend didn't apologize after a ball hit the net tape and went over (that's not actually a rule) and started their warmup with volleys instead of groundstrokes (not a rule, either).

 The US Open handshake between Tsitsipas and Altmaier didn't go well